Things to do in Sydney in August

-The Colour Run – Moore Park – Sunday, 20th August
+The Colour Run – Moore Park – Sydney Olympic Park – Sunday, 7th October 2018

 The Colour Run is back with a rainbow of fun and excitement to enjoy.
 Highlights include the legionary finish festival with great dance music, unicorns, colour throw, foam clouds, a dream wall and more.
 What colour are your dreams?

 Moocooboola Festival, Hunters Hill – Sunday, 5th August